 - You want to change a medication or the dose.
-You must schedule a BHMP appointment for this. - You want a new medication.
-You must schedule a BHMP appointment for this. - You want to talk to the nurse.
-You can ask to make an appointment with the nurse.

-- You have missed your hospital discharge appointment.
+You must schedule an appointment with a provider for this. - You want a new medication.
+You must schedule an appointment with a provider for this. - You want to talk to the nurse.
+You can ask to make an appointment with the nurse. - You have missed your hospital discharge appointment.
 Instead, call and make a new appointment ASAP. - You are having side effects.
-Instead, call the nurse ASAP. - You have missed two or more appointments with a Behavioral Health Medical Professional, or it has been over three months (90 days) since you last saw a Behavioral Health Medical Professional.
+Instead, call the nurse ASAP. - You have missed two or more appointments with your provider, or it has been over three months (90 days) since you last saw a provider at CODAC.

-Going out of Town
+Going Out of Town